 7:30 - 9:00 pm - Opening Reception

-8:30 am - Keynote Dialogue – Relational Healthcare Education – Janet Townsend, MD, Mary Dolansky, MSN, PhD, Ellen Luebbers, MD and Arlene Katz, PhD, and conversational partner - Healthcare education has remained largely unchanged for decades.
-In this plenary, Janet and Arlene will share how healthcare education, designed with a relational sensitivity, helps generate collaborative and innovative healthcare practitioners, as we draw on professional, student, patient, and community voices, becoming co-teachers, co-learners and co-researchers.
+8:30 am - Keynote Dialogue – Relational Healthcare Education – Janet Townsend, MD, Mary Dolansky, MSN, PhD, Ellen Luebbers, MD and Arlene Katz, PhD - In this plenary, Arlene, Janet, Mary and Ellen will share exemplars of how healthcare education, designed with a relational sensitivity, and illuminating social context helps generate collaborative and innovative healthcare practitioners, as we draw on professional, student, patient, and community voices, becoming co-teachers, co-learners and co-researchers.

 10:45 – 11:45 am – Breakout Session #A (Practice Showcases, Dialogues, Pecha Kucha) See the schedule of breakout sessions at the right column on this page.

 12:00 – 1:00 pm - Lunch - Table Dialogues

 2:30 – 3:30 pm - Breakout Session #B (Practice Showcases, Dialogues) See the schedule of breakout sessions at the right column on this page.

 3:45 – 4:45 pm - Breakout Session #C (Practice Showcases, Dialogues) See the schedule of breakout sessions at the right column on this page.

 6:30 pm – Special Event at the Allen Memorial Medical Library, Ford Auditorium – Dittrick Museum of Medical History - a free event.
 “Ethics and Clinical Research” (1966) and Protecting Human Subjects of Biomedical Research, with Susan Lederer, PhD (Reception at 6:30 and talk at 7 pm) - Take public transportation to the event.

 10:15 – 11:15 am - Breakout Session #D (Practice Showcases, Dialogues, Pecha Kucha) See the schedule of breakout sessions at the right column on this page.

-3:30 – 4:30 pm - Breakout Session #F (Practice Showcases, Dialogues, Pecha Kucha) See the schedule of breakout sessions at the right column on this page.
+3:00 – 4:00 pm - Breakout Session #F (Practice Showcases, Dialogues) See the schedule of breakout sessions at the right column on this page.